-The Crime Writers’ Association is delighted to announce that Robert Goddard is to receive the 2019 CWA Diamond Dagger, the highest honour in British crime writing.
+The highest honour in British crime writing, The CWA Diamond Dagger, was awarded to Robert Goddard in 2019.
 The Dagger award recognises authors whose crime writing careers have been marked by sustained excellence, and who have made a significant contribution to the genre.

-Robert Goddard will be presented with the CWA Diamond Dagger at the CWA’s Dagger Awards ceremony in London on 24 October.
+Robert Goddard was presented with the CWA Diamond Dagger at the CWA’s Dagger Awards ceremony in London on 24 October last year.
 Previous winners of the CWA Diamond Dagger include PD James, John Le Carre, Dick Francis, Ruth Rendell, Lee Child, and Ann Cleeves.

 Robert Goddard was born in Hampshire in 1954, and educated at Price’s School Fareham, and Peterhouse, Cambridge where he read History.
 He pursued various career options prior to spending ten years as a local government officer.
 In 1986, he published his first novel, Past Caring, setting him on a fresh path.
 He won an Edgar for best original paperback (Long Time Coming) and Into the Blue was televised with John Thaw as Harry Barnett, who appears in three of Robert’s novels.